omhafez/shabaka/README.md

 ‣ Documented issues with developer tools for MacOS Mojave require you to remove Xcode.app during installation (click [here](https://github.com/PointCloudLibrary/pcl/issues/2601#issuecomment-486889884) for more details).
-Remove Xcode with the call below (followed by your Mac password):
+Remove Xcode with the call below (followed by your Mac password).
+You may install the app again after installation from the App Store.
 ~~~~
 sudo rm -rf /Applications/Xcode.app
 ~~~~
-You may install the app again after installation from the App Store.

 ‣ Install Homebrew:
 ~~~~